Division of Computer and Network Systems

 CSR Core Area

-The CSR core supports and sustains progress in the contributing disciplinary areas that underlie computing systems including: distributed systems; high performance computing; operating systems and middleware; design and programming models; and real-time, embedded, and hybrid systems.
+The CSR core supports and sustains progress in the contributing disciplinary areas that underlie computing systems including: distributed systems; pervasive and high-performance computing; operating systems and middleware; design and programming models; and real-time, embedded, and hybrid systems.

 CSR Highlighted Areas

-For this solicitation, there are four CSR highlighted areas: Cloud Computing (CC), Embedded and Hybrid Systems (EHS), Extensible Distributed Systems (EDS), and Sustainable Computing (SC).
-These four areas are described below.
+For this solicitation, there are three CSR highlighted areas: Embedded and Real-time Systems (ERS), Cloud Computing (CC),and Extensible Distributed Systems (EDS).
+These three areas are described below.

 - Cloud Computing (CC)